Politics of Barbados: Executive power

 The president is indirectly elected by Parliament, by a two-thirds supermajority in each house, for a four-year term.
 In following legislative elections, the leader of the majority party in the House of Assembly is usually designated by the president to become prime minister.

 Government of Barbados

 Head of state

 The president of Barbados is the head of state and serves as the repository of executive power, as expressed in the Constitution: "The executive authority of Barbados is vested in the President."
-In practice, the president rarely exercises this power on her own volition due to the fact that the Constitution obliges the president to follow the advice of her ministers.
+In practice, the president rarely exercises this power on his own volition due to the fact that the Constitution obliges the president to follow the advice of his ministers.
 As a consequence, the president is not held personally responsible for the decisions of the government.

 Head of government

 The prime minister is the head of government.
 The prime minister is appointed by the president of Barbados, but to ensure the continuity of a stable government this person will always be the one who has the confidence of the House of Assembly to lead the government.
 In practice, the position usually goes to the leader of the political party that has the most seats in the lower house.
 In no Barbadian election has a single party obtained less than an absolute majority in the House of Assembly (a situation which would have entailed the formation of a minority or coalition government).

 The prime minister holds office until he resigns is effectively subject to a winning vote of no confidence or is removed by the president; therefore, the party that was in government before the election may attempt to continue to govern if they so desire, even if they hold fewer seats than another party.
 Coalition governments have never occurred.

 Political parties are private organisations that are not mentioned in the constitution.
 The prime minister and the Cabinet are constitutionally required to be Members of Parliament so they can answer to Parliament for their actions.
 The prime minister selects ministers to head the various government departments and form a cabinet.
 The members of the Cabinet remain in office at the pleasure of the President.